carlos-roma/Readme_Gen/demo/README.md

   * [Questions](#questions)

   ## Description
-  A cli application that present the user with a series of questions to create a README file based on the answers
+  A cli app that creates readme files based on user input

   ## Installation
-  Clone the repo, pull the files, install dependencies and run index.js
+  This is a demo video

   ## How to Use This Application
-  Follow the instructions and answer the questions.
+  Follow the instructions and anser the questions

   ## Contributors
-  Personal project
+  Personal Project

   ## Testing
   N/A